Key Takeaways:

 Corporate/startup collaboration is no longer a trend or buzz term in today’s business landscape; it’s a foundational component of most corporate innovation efforts.
 In fact, you’d be hard-placed to find a company in the S&P 500, Fortune 500 or Forbes 500 that isn’t somehow active in corporate venturing.

-Corporate incubation, in particular, is growing in popularity, enabling companies all over the world to tailor the approach to fit their unique needs, leveraging existing assets to build a scalable pipeline of profitable ventures.
+Corporate incubation, in particular, enables companies to tailor their approach to fit their unique needs, leveraging existing assets to build a scalable pipeline of profitable ventures.

 While the benefits are well worth the effort, setting up a successful corporate incubator is no easy task.
 It requires a clear strategy, a dedicated team, and a detailed roadmap to guide the process - not to mention plenty of leadership and stakeholder support.
 However, when executed skillfully, incubators can help you: